 This workshop will look at the various implications of these changing trade dynamics for the industry, in particular in light of the changes in US trade policy and the latest Brexit developments.

 - Alyssa Auberger, Global Chair of Consumer Goods & Retail Industry Group, Baker McKenzie

 - Jon Cowley, Partner, Baker McKenzie

-- How to mitigate the risks of operating in an online sphere
+- Look at ways to mitigate the risks of operating in the online sphere

 Hosted by Wiggin/Incopro

 - Helen Saunders, Chief Product and Customer Solutions Officer, Incopro

 Luxury & Blockchain – Buzzword or Beneficial?